seanhagen/dotfiles/emacs/README.md

 ## Stuff To Figure Out

 - Figure out a good way to read email in Emacs.
 Wanderlust was okay, GNUS was okay, but neither works well with Inbox.
+- need a better way of setting the env PATH `(setenv 'PATH')` and exec-path in misc -